-Celiac disease is a condition that affects your body’s ability to break down certain foods.
-People with this condition get sick when they eat bread, pasta, pizza, and cereal.
+Celiac disease is an autoimmune disease that affects your body’s ability to break down certain foods.

+People with this disease get sick when they eat gluten-contained food like wheat, rye, and flour.
 These and other foods contain a protein called “gluten”.
-Gluten harms the intestines of an individual who has celiac disease.
-As a result, their bodies are unable to take in the nutrients from food.
+Gluten harms the small intestines of the person who has celiac disease.
+As a result, their bodies are not able absorb the nutrients from food.

 Here is the list of 10 Facts About Celiac Disease you need to know for having a better understanding and awareness of this disease.

 1 : Celiac disease is the most common autoimmune disease

 Because celiac disease can lead to significant vitamin deficiencies, the condition can also affect the brain, peripheral nervous system, bones, liver, and other important organs.